Dispensing errors: where does responsibility lie?

 - Were there any avoidable distractions that led to inattentiveness?

 Take appropriate preventative action to ensure that there is no recurrence of the mistake.
-For example, review staffing rotas or put stickers on the shelves to highlight the risk of a picking error or separate the products on to different shelves.
+For example, review staffing rotas or put stickers on the shelves to highlight the risk of a picking error, or separate the products on to different shelves.

 Share details of the mistake with other staff members to foster a culture of learning and risk prevention within your organisation.
 Ensure that there is a system for regular review of errors so that any trends can be identified, such as whether they happen when staffing levels are particularly low or if it is the same person making the mistakes, which might identify a training need.
 As the Responsible Pharmacist, you are responsible for the safe and effective running of the pharmacy.
 The assembly process, including accuracy checking, takes place under your supervision.
 The degree of supervision that is required is what is regarded as good practice within the profession, having regard to the experience and qualifications of the person being supervised.
-Technicians are regulated by the General Pharmaceutical Council (GPhC) and it is acknowledged that highly experienced and qualified technicians should require lower degrees of supervision by the Responsible Pharmacist than less qualified or experienced ones.
+Technicians are regulated by the General Pharmaceutical Council (GPhC) and it is acknowledged that highly experienced and qualified technicians should require lower degrees of supervision by the Responsible Pharmacist than less qualified or inexperienced ones.

 Richard Hough is a former pharmacist, partner and head of healthcare at Brabners LLP